-Carolina Panthers' Christian McCaffrey drives internet wild with jacked look
+Carolina Panthers' Christian McCaffrey drives Internet wild with jacked look

 DALLAS COWBOYS STAR EZEKIEL ELLIOTT TAKES PICTURE WITH DALLAS STARS FAN WHO WAS STRUCK BY PUCK

-It didn’t take long for the internet to go crazy over how big McCaffrey’s arms looked.
+It didn’t take long for the Internet to go crazy over how big McCaffrey’s arms looked.

-“Remember when he was ‘too small’ to play in the NFL,” one person tweeted.
+“Remember when he was ‘too small’ to play in the NFL?” one person tweeted.

 “Geezus [sic].
 What are they feeding that kid,” another person tweeted.